PBG-Ec/MicrosimulationTobaccoTax_Ecuador/README.md

 ## Data Sources & Assumptions

-- **Synthetic Dataset vs. Real Survey Data:**
+- **Synthetic Dataset**
-  The study used a synthetic dataset from Ecuador NCD and risk factor Survey.
+  The study used a synthetic dataset generated based on Ecuador STEPS Survey.

 - **Healthcare costs and use**
-  HC costs and use were compiled or borrowed from prior studies and local reference.
+  Healthcare costs and use across population were compiled from prior studies and local reference.

 ##  Impact Analysis

-The simulation tracked effects across multiple domains, including:
+The simulation tracked effects across multiple indices, in Health, household economy, Gender Equality and  Inequalities.
-- Health
-- Poverty
-- Gender Equality
-- Inequalities

 ## Key Outputs Modeled

-- Change in smoking consumption behaviours
-- Healthcare costs and catastrophic expenditures
-- Averted deaths and domestic resource mobilization
+Change in smoking consumption behaviours were modelled and it's effect on Averted NCD related deaths, Healthcare costs, catastrophic expenditures and   domestic resource mobilization.